Andreev spin qubit protected by Franck-Condon blockade: Conclusions

-\emph{Conclusions.} We have shown that an Andreev spin qubit can be protected against spin relaxation by shunting it with a large capacitance.
+We have shown that an Andreev spin qubit can be protected against spin relaxation by shunting it with a large capacitance.
+This provides a circuit-based solution, agnostic to the material platform, to the challenge of improving the relaxation time of Andreev spin qubits.
 We provided a set of specific experimental predictions that distinguish the protected regime from an unprotected one.
 These include an unusual dependence of the spin relaxation rate on the magnetic field as well as the appearance of additional branches detectable in the two-tone spectrum of the system.

 We have highlighted the limitations on the protected regime posed by finite temperature of the device.
 This thermal fragility can be related to the Franck-Condon principle via the sum rule of Eq.~\eqref{eq:sum_rule}.
 The exponential suppression of spin flips due to the disjoint support of the \textit{low-lying} plasmon states is accompanied by the simultaneous increase of the matrix elements involving the \textit{excited} plasmon states.
 At finite temperature, this diminishes the expected returns of being in a protected regime.
-A similar trade-off could apply to any protected qubit based on a double-well energy landscape~\cite{gyenis2021}.
+A similar trade-off could apply to any protected qubit based on a double-well energy landscape~\cite{gyenis2021,pistolesi2021}.

 The protected Andreev spin qubit that we propose has noise strongly biased towards pure dephasing.
-Such a noise bias may be advantageous for quantum error correction~\cite{aliferis2008,tuckett2018}.
+Such a noise bias may be advantageous for quantum error correction~\cite{aliferis2008,tuckett2018,tuckett2019}.
+The strategy of improving relaxation time has been very successful e.g.~in cat qubits~\cite{reglade2024quantum}.
+This suggests that improving dephasing time, while beneficial, does not need to be the main bottleneck for the development of Andreev spin qubits.
 Along these lines, it will be interesting to merge the ideas presented in our manuscript with those of the recent blueprint for Kramers-protected error correction in Andreev spin qubit arrays~\cite{lu2025kramers}.
-Other extensions are the inclusion of a superinductor~\cite{manucharyan2009} into the circuit and the study of the Franck-Condon blockade in multi-terminal junctions~\cite{heck2014,matute2024,piasotski2024}.
+Other extensions are the inclusion of a superinductor~\cite{manucharyan2009} into the circuit~\cite{olmoinprep} and the study of the Franck-Condon blockade in multi-terminal junctions~\cite{heck2014,matute2024,piasotski2024}.